 Configuration and Requirements

-Once your app is on a supported version of the SDK, you can use either the API or the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. to send an Interactive Notification.
+You can use either the API or the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. to send an Interactive Notification.

 By default, new projects have Notification Buttons enabled.